flyingrobots/github-ultimate-starter-pack/README.md

 ## ⚔️ EPIC EPILOGUE: THE MERGE THAT FREED MANKIND

-_Those who harnessed G.U.S.P. reported strange phenomena:_
+_Those who invoke G.U.S.P. feel the shift._
-_Scrum boards cleared overnight.
-QA smiled.
-Deploys never broke._
-_But with great templates came greater accountability._
+_Thier backlogs less burdened._
+_Tickets close themselves._
+_QA laughs: a sound not heard in years._

+_Deploys became rituals._
+_Commit after commit, their repos sang._
+_And every green checkmark was a hymn of release._

+_Yet the price of mastery is vigilance eternal._
 _To document.
-To share.
-To teach._
+To refactor.
+To share the lore._
-_To never again utter the cursed phrase: “who owns this file?”_

-_So take these forms._
-_Run your pipelines._
-_Shred thy repo._
+_For the moment arrogance commits without review,_
+_the build breaks, and the gods of CI remember._

+_So raise your mug, pilgrim of the pipeline._
+_For you have walked through merge hell_
+_and returned with rebased grace._

+_Remember this creed:_

-_And remember: every merge is a prayer, every rollback a penance._
+_Every merge is a prayer._
+_Every rollback, a penance._

 _Hydrate.
 Commit often.
-Document everything._
-_And may your **alpha protocols** remain forever dormant._
+Push with intention, and pull ff-only._

+_For builds are ephemeral, devs mortal, yet the blame eternal. 🕯️_

 ## 🦇 TESTING (OF FAITH)